Sensitivity of Standard Model Vacuum Stability to Enhanced Scalar Couplings: A Coupling Scan and its Implications for Radiatively Broken Electroweak Symmetry: Discussion

 \subsection{Vacuum Stability Resolution}

-Enhanced couplings provide an elegant resolution to the SM metastability problem.
-In the SM with $k=1.0$, the vacuum is metastable but long-lived.
-The 125 GeV Higgs mass lies uncomfortably close to the critical value separating stability and instability, appearing fine-tuned.
-For enhanced scenarios with $k > 1.03$, the vacuum is absolutely stable with the electroweak minimum representing the global minimum of the effective potential at all scales.
-The observed Higgs mass becomes natural rather than requiring precise cancellations.
+Enhanced couplings provide a resolution to the SM metastability problem.
+In the SM with $k=1.0$, the vacuum is metastable but long-lived, and the 125~GeV Higgs mass lies uncomfortably close to the critical value separating stability and instability.
+For enhanced scenarios with $k > k_{\rm crit}$, the vacuum is absolutely stable, with the electroweak minimum representing the global minimum at all scales below $\Lambda_{\rm UV}$.
+The cost of this resolution, in the large-enhancement regime, is a low perturbative breakdown scale, which must be addressed by an appropriate UV completion.

-The RBEWS mechanism with $k \sim 7$ not only stabilizes the vacuum but generates the 125 GeV mass scale dynamically through dimensional transmutation\cite{Coleman1973}, addressing both the stability problem and mass origin simultaneously.